As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 Busy households benefit from models with less daily upkeep and clear alerts, reducing the need to check the robot manually.

-Choosing the Right Robot Mop for Your Floor Type
+How to Choose the Right Robot Mop for Your Home Floors

 A modern living room showing a robot mop cleaning a hardwood floor, another robot mop on tile, and a robot vacuum on carpet.